-The following is a guide to the types of courses and proficiencies that comprise the College Curriculum.
+The guide below describes the types of courses and proficiencies that comprise the College Curriculum for students entering in academic year 2021-22 and following.
 You can use the Academic Planner [pdf] to help map these out, along with requirements for the major you choose and courses you take to explore, create, and connect.

 COLL Courses and the Knowledge Domain Electives

 See the Course Catalog or use the Dynamic Schedule to search for COLL courses and Knowledge Domain electives (ALV, CSI, NQR).

 - COLL 100 (one course, must pass with at least C-)